 Walking and biking are healthy, environmentally friendly transportation options.
 More people are walking and biking to work, cities are implementing bike share programs, and transportation planners are taking pedestrians and bicyclists into account.

-In 2015, 5,350 pedestrians were killed in traffic crashes in the United States, 15% of all traffic fatalities.1
+In 2016, 5,987 pedestrians were killed in traffic crashes in the United States, 16% of all traffic fatalities.
+This is a 9% increase in pedestrian fatalities from 2015.
+1

-GHSA's latest Spotlight on Highway Safety Report on pedestrian fatalities anticipates an 11% increase for 2016.
+GHSA's latest Spotlight on Highway Safety Report on pedestrian fatalities anticipated this sharp spike, and examined what states are doing to reduce deaths.

 GHSA recognizes the importance of bicyclist and pedestrian safety, and its member State Highway Safety Offices (SHSOs) administer programs focused on improving safety for people who ride bikes and walk.